-1. Determine Chimney Size: Use Table 4 to determine the correct diameter chimney for your fireplace.

-2. Mount Anchor Plate: Chimneys for masonry fireplaces begin with an Anchor Plate or Anchor Plate with Damper.
-Warning: Anchor Plate with Damper is not allowed in chimneys serving stoker-fired, liquid or gas burning appliances.
-Caution: Do not install Anchor Plate with Damper on Factory-built fireplaces.
-Important: be sure the surface of the masonry chimney has a level surface on which to attach the Anchor Plate or Anchor Plate.
+- 1. Determine Chimney Size: Use Table 4 to determine the correct diameter chimney for your fireplace. - 2.
+Must Anchor Plate: Chimneys for masonry fireplaces begin with an Anchor Plate.
+Make sure the surface of the masonry chimney has a level surface on which to attach the Anchor Plate.
 If the top of the masonry does not have a level surface, then you will need to modify the masonry accordingly.
-Center the Anchor Plate over the masonry flue opening.
-If a Damper is used, make sure nothing interferes with the damper plate movement.
-Seal the Anchor Plate in place with a high temperature sealant.
-Secure Anchor Plate with (4) 2" x 1/4" masonry anchors (Fig. 24).
+Center the Anchor Plate over the masonry flue opening, and seal the Anchor Plate with a high-temperature sealant.
+Secure Anchor Plate with (4) 1/4-inch masonry anchors (Fig 24).
+It is very important that the Anchor Plate is level. - 3.
+Attach Chimney: Attach the first Chimney Section onto the Anchor Plate by using the sheet metal screws provided. - 4.
+Finish Chimney: Install the rest of the chimney as directed in the Ceiling